Braces for Bite Alignment – Uptown New Orleans, LA

 - Excessive wear and tear on the teeth

-Traditional metal braces are known for fixing a variety of issues, one of which is a poorly aligned bite.
-When meeting with Dr. Camenzuli during your consultation, he will evaluate your oral and facial structure to determine the best course of action and timeline to achieve desired results.
+Braces are known for fixing a variety of issues, one of which is a poorly aligned bite.
+When meeting with Dr. Camenzuli, General Dentist, during your consultation, he will evaluate your oral and facial structure to determine the best course of action and timeline to achieve desired results.

 After taking impressions of your smile, he will bond metal brackets to the front of your teeth and thread a metal wire through each bracket.
 This wire will be adjusted throughout treatment by your cosmetic dentist in New Orleans and force your teeth to move into the proper position.
 As a result, you will begin to see your bite shift, your teeth become more aligned, and your jaw feel more at ease.